 John Chesley is a litigation partner in Gibson Dunn’s Washington, D.C.
 Office.
-He focuses his practice on white collar criminal enforcement and government contracts litigation.
+He focuses his practice on white collar criminal enforcement and government-related litigation.
 He represents corporations, audit committees, and executives in internal investigations and before government agencies in matters involving the Foreign Corrupt Practices Act, procurement fraud, environmental crimes, securities violations, sanctions enforcement, antitrust violations, and whistleblower claims.
-He also has significant trial experience and appears regularly in federal and state courts and administrative tribunals throughout the Washington Metropolitan Region and nationwide.
+He also has significant trial experience before federal and state courts and administrative tribunals nationwide, with a particular focus on government contract disputes.

 Mr. Chesley has been recognized repeatedly as one of the leading lawyers of his generation.
-Specifically, he was named one of the “world’s leading young investigations specialists” by Global Investigations Review “40 Under 40,” as well as a “Rising Star” in the Government Contracts field by Law 360 and National Law Journal, respectively.
+Specifically, he was named one of the “world’s leading young investigations specialists” by Global Investigations Review “40 Under 40,” as well as a “Rising Star” in the Government Contracts and White Collar fields by Law 360 and National Law Journal, respectively.
 Most recently, Mr. Chesley was recognized by Washington, D.C.
 Super Lawyers as a “Top Rated White Collar Attorney.”
 He also has been recognized by Benchmark Litigation as a “Future Litigation Star” in Washington, D.C.
-(2019) and by Who’s Who Legal Investigations guide as a “Future Leader” in Investigations (2018).
-Mr. Chesley is also recognized in Legal Media Group’s 2021 Expert Guide to the World’s Leading White Collar Lawyers.
-The National Law Journal named Mr. Chesley to its list of 2015 D.C.
-Rising Stars, noting his white-collar defense practice and pro bono work, and Legal Bisnow identified him as one of “Washington’s 2015 Trending 40 Lawyers Under 40.”
-Mr. Chesley also has been recognized as a “Rising Star” by LMG 500 (2015-2018) and Washington DC Super Lawyers (2014-2018).
+(2020) and by Who’s Who Legal Investigations guide as a “Future Leader” in Investigations (2022).

 A representative sampling of Mr. Chesley’s reported client engagements include: